 As you begin exploring new career options, think about the additional training and education you might need.
 In some cases, Barritt explains, you might not need another degree.
 “Some people may just need to take a course or two.
 Others might sign up for a certificate program,” she says.

-To get you started, here are five career options that pay well but which you may have not considered.
+To get you started, here are career options which you may have not considered.
 As you start to assess your goals and skills, consider whether one of these options might work for you.

 If you like working with people and you like science, then check out physical therapy.
 As baby boomers age, demand will grow for physical therapists, who help injured or ill people overcome pain and improve movement; the U.S. Bureau of Labor Statistics estimates a 36 percent increase in physical therapy jobs over the next decade.
 Although you need a doctorate or professional degree, you’ll be entering a profession that pays well; median pay is around $85,400, according to the BLS.
 You also might consider occupational therapy.
 The median income for occupational therapists – who work with injured, ill or disabled patients on developing skills — is over $81,910, according to the BLS.
 You’ll need a master’s degree to enter the field.
 If you need more science courses, then consider UVM’s Post-Baccalaureate Premedical Program, which helps students pursue medical, dental, veterinary, pharmacy, physician assistant, nurse practitioner, physical therapy and other health professions.